Expert: "The delivery of the Mace to the army is a hasty decision and will be dangerous for the fleet"

 It's still not a shell

-And if this pipe flies to its territory or explodes at startup
+And if this pipe flies into its territory or explodes at takeoff

-and the last launches do not say anything 60% is not the place to take risks
+and the latest launches don't mean anything 60% is not the right place to take risks

 2. +1